 ARPU (average revenue per user) is a vital metric, especially for subscription-based services.
-It allows product owners to find out the revenue they get from both paying and non-paying users during an accounting period.
+It allows product owners to determine the revenue they get from both paying and non-paying users during an accounting period.
 With this measure, you’ll have a clear picture of the value your business provides.

 Why is ARPU important?

-Generally, average revenue per user allows companies to evaluate their financial potential.
-Hence, they have the basis for predicting profits.
-Since “a user” in this context is every client who uses your services regardless of the subscription type (free, basic, premium), you can have a clear picture of your revenue and the value you provide.
+Generally, average revenue per user allows companies to evaluate their financial potential, and hence, they have a basis for predicting profits.
+Since “a user” in this context is every client who uses your services regardless of their subscription type (free, basic, premium), you can have a clear picture of your revenue and the value you provide.

-There are no high standards for ARPU.
-Everything depends on your business and the industry.
+ARPU has no exact standards, and everything depends on your business and the industry.
 Let’s have an example.

-Say, your company offers a forever free plan, and 3 pricing plans — $8, $20, $50.
-You’ve calculated the ARPU and it is $25.
-It means that the majority of your clients are ready to pay more than for the cheapest plan.
+Say, your company offers a forever free plan and also three pricing plans — $8, $20, and $50.
+You’ve calculated the ARPU, and it is $25.
+It means that the majority of your clients are ready to pay more than your cheapest plan costs.
 Take into account the fact that the biggest part of almost any SaaS is made up of customers using it for free.
-Hence, the majority of your clients choose an expensive pricing plan.
+However, the majority of your clients choose an expensive pricing plan.

 This example reflects the value you provide your users with.
-If you find out that your ARPU is very close to the most expensive pricing plan in your service, it means that people can afford and do want to pay more.
-So, you should consider creating an advanced and more expensive plan to provide them with the services they need and blow up your revenue.
+If you find out that your ARPU is very close to the cost of the most expensive pricing plan in your service, it means that people can afford it and want to pay more.
+Perhaps you should consider creating an advanced and more expensive plan to provide them with the services they need and blow up your revenue.

-If your ARPU reaches the medium-priced plan, raise prices without any doubts.
-If this metric is about your cheapest plan, you should focus more on your marketing and promotional strategy.
-The chances are that people have no idea why they should pay more.
+If your ARPU reaches the medium-priced plan, raise your prices without any doubt.
+If this metric amounts to your cheapest plan, you should focus more on your marketing and promotional strategy.
+The chances are that people have no idea why they should pay more for your services.

-So, as you see this measure brings a lot of insights to business holders.
-The high average revenue per user means that you’re moving in the right direction and your clients love and appreciate your product.
-In addition, ARPU makes it possible to evaluate your financial situation for investors, analyze your promotional campaign effectiveness and your clients’ reaction to the changes in pricing.
-Remember the ARPU of a healthy business grows due to new paying customers, but not just a price increase.
+As you see, this measure brings a lot of insights to business owners.
+The high average revenue per user means that you’re moving in the right direction, and your clients love and appreciate your product.
+In addition, ARPU makes it possible to evaluate your financial situation for investors and analyze your promotional campaign’s effectiveness and your clients’ reaction to the changes in pricing.
+Remember that the ARPU of a healthy business grows due to new paying customers.

 There’s a marketing metric very similar to ARPU — LTV.
-These two measurements are equally important but have some differences.
-So, let’s take a closer look.
+These two measurements are equally important yet somehow different.
+Let’s take a closer look.

 LTV is a customer lifetime value.
-This metric shows how much money a client brings you during the relationships with your brand while ARPU means the average sum of money brought by a user during a specified period, for example, a month.
-So, the difference lies in the periods used for calculating these measures.
-Generally, LTV reflects the value of a client for your business while ARPU helps you realize the current situation for your company.
+This metric shows how much money a client brings you during their relationships with your brand, while ARPU means the average sum of money a user brings during a specified period, for example, a month.
+Hence, the difference lies in the time periods used for calculating these measures.
+Generally, LTV reflects the value of a client for your business, while ARPU helps you realize your company’s current situation.

 Both metrics are important and interconnected.
-Remember, that the more chances your clients have to spend money in your service, the higher your LTV will be.
+Remember that the more chances your clients have to spend money on your service, the higher your LTV will be.
 It’s time to learn how to calculate ARPU for your business.

-ARPU is calculated by SaaS, mobile app owners, any services that work on a subscription basis, and rarely, online stores.
-Ecommerce businesses only use ARPU as an average revenue per unit.
-They calculate the revenue per product to have a clearer picture.
+ARPU is calculated by SaaS, mobile app owners, any services that work on a subscription basis, and sometimes even online stores.
+Ecommerce companies only use ARPU as an average revenue per unit.
+They calculate the revenue per product to have a clearer picture of their business performance.

 Generally, the formula looks the following way: